SIXTY-ONE YEARS AGO…IN HIROSHIMA

-Lee Thomas is the one business executive I have ever met with pictures of Dr. Martin Luther King, Jr. and Mahatma Gandhi on the wall of his office!
-Lee Thomas is a Quaker who committed his life to non-violence after personally witnessing Hiroshima one month after the dropping of the atomic bomb.
-More important, Lee’s story is one of his own personal transformation.
-From being a young, scared soldier who took part in the party on board his ship once they heard about the dropping of the bomb…to a mature but confused young man who came home searching for truth after feeling his own government had lied to him.
+Lee Thomas is the one business executive I have ever met with pictures of Rev. Martin Luther King, Jr. and Mahatma Gandhi on the wall of his office!
+Lee Thomas is a Quaker who committed his life to non-violence after personally witnessing what was left of Hiroshima one month after the dropping of the atomic bomb.
+Lee’s story is one of personal transformation from being a young, scared soldier who took part in the party on board his ship once they heard about the dropping of the bomb…to a mature but confused young man who came home searching for truth after feeling his own government had lied to him.

 The lesson that I learned from interviewing Lee is that I must be willing to question authority and discern the truth, especially when it comes to the treatment of fellow human beings, or I cannot truly say I am on a spiritual journey.

 Leave a Reply